Quinnen Williams: Professional career

+New York Jets

+2019

-Williams was drafted by the New York Jets with the third overall pick in the 2019 NFL Draft.
+Williams was selected by the New York Jets with the third overall pick in the 2019 NFL Draft.
 On July 25, 2019, Williams agreed to a four-year deal with the Jets worth $32.5 million featuring a $21.6 million signing bonus and a fifth year option.
 On August 26, 2019, Williams was fined $21,056 for a late hit on Matt Schaub in the second preseason game against the Atlanta Falcons.

-2019

 Williams played his first regular season game on September 8, 2019 against the Buffalo Bills, but did not record a stat, and left the game in the third quarter due to an ankle injury.

 In Week 9 against the Miami Dolphins, Williams recorded his first career sack on Ryan Fitzpatrick in the 26–18 loss.
 In Week 10 against the New York Giants, Williams recorded his first career fumble recovery, securing a football lost by Golden Tate on the final play of the game in the Jets' 34–27 victory.
 In Week 16 against the Pittsburgh Steelers, Williams recorded his second sack of the season in the Jets' 16–10 win, though this would be his final tackle of the season.
 Overall, Williams would finish his rookie season with 28 tackles, 2.5 sacks and 1 fumble recovery in his 13 games played.

 2020

 In Week 2 against the San Francisco 49ers, Williams recorded his first two sacks of the season during the 31–13 loss.
 On October 10, Williams was fined $25,000 for two personal fouls that he committed in Week 4 against the Denver Broncos.

-In Week 12 against the Miami Dolphins, Williams recorded 1.5 sacks on Ryan Fitzpatrick and forced a fumble on running back Matt Breida that was recovered by the Jets during the 20–3 loss.
+In Week 12 against the Dolphins, Williams recorded 1.5 sacks on Ryan Fitzpatrick and forced a fumble on running back Matt Breida that was recovered by the Jets during the 20–3 loss.
 On December 23, 2020, Williams was placed on injured reserve, causing him to miss the final two games of the season.
 He received one All-Pro vote for the 2020 season.

 2021

 On May 4, 2021, it was revealed that Williams was diagnosed with a small fracture in his foot.
 He underwent surgery three days later.

 On October 4 in a game against the Tennessee Titans, Quinnen and his brother Quincy, who joined the Jets earlier that season, made NFL history by each recording a sack in the win.
+In the 2021 season, he had six sacks, 53 tackles, and three passes defended.

 2022

 The Jets picked up the fifth-year option on Williams' contract on April 26, 2022.
-In Week 6, Williams had five tackles, two sacks, a forced fumble and a blocked field goal in a 27-10 win over the Green Bay Packers, earning AFC Defensive Player of the Week.
+In Week 6, Williams had five tackles, two sacks, a forced fumble and a blocked field goal in a 27–10 win over the Green Bay Packers, earning AFC Defensive Player of the Week.
+In the 2022 season, he had 12 sacks, 55 tackles, four passes defended, two forced fumbles, and one fumble recovery.